Mulgrave Shire Council Chambers: History

 The building was used as the Cairns & Tropical North Visitor Information Centre until its closure in 2018.

+In August 2024 the building was open as the Mulgrave Gallery.

 Description

 The former Mulgrave Shire Council Chambers, a single-storeyed rendered masonry structure with a hipped corrugated iron roof, is located fronting the Esplanade to the northeast.
 A three-storeyed structure, which is not included in the heritage listing boundary for this place, is built adjacent to the southeast and southwest sides of the building.

 The symmetrical northeast elevation has a central entry with projecting gable flanked by two bays of verandahs to either side.
 The roof has battened eaves with paired timber brackets, and multi-paned clerestory windows are located below the eaves and above the verandah awning.
 The projecting gable has roughcast finish with curved timber framing in relief, and is supported by corner pilasters with expressed cornice at the verandah eave level.
 The name MULGRAVE SHIRE OFFICE is in relief to the lintel above the entry, above which are paired multi-paned clerestory windows.
 The entrance is accessed via a set of steps with curved rendered masonry balustrades.
 The original verandah has been replaced (as part of the 1951–52 works) with rendered masonry columns supporting a rendered masonry parapet and cantilevered concrete sunhood.
 The parapet has relief detailing, including a stylised circular motif, and the columns have expressed cornices at the eave level.
 The cast iron balustrades from the original verandah are intact, and the entrance leads into a recessed vestibule with paired aluminium framed doors accessing the customer service area.
 Tall narrow windows open onto the verandah either side of the central entrance.

 The verandahs are flanked by a slightly projecting bay at either end, which formed part of the 1951–1952 extensions.
 Each bay has three narrow windows, unified by a common sill and cantilevered concrete sunhood.